amper5and/node-google-voice/readme.md

 ### TODO
 * allow changing of various Google Voice settings
+* retrieve messages by id, not just by label
 * retrieve contacts
 * a schedule plugin to use Google Calendar to automatically place calls or send texts